oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

     * **Connection establishment**: 10
     * **Request transmit timeout in seconds**: 10
     * **Reading response timeout in seconds**: 10
-    * **Disable SSL verification** (because it has been used a self signed certificate)
+    * **Disable SSL verification** (because it has been used a self-signed certificate)

-* To do the previous steps using command-line tool:
+* To do the previous steps using the command-line tool:

     ```bash
         <copy>